 This is where the magic began.
 Disneyland, which opened in 1955 is the park the Walt Disney himself built.
 This is the place where families and friends come to play together.
 The sense of history and the amazing planning of this park are evident in every corner.
 That being said, Walt once commented that, “Disneyland will never be completed.
 It will continue to grow as long as there is imagination left in the world.”
 So there is always something new and fun to see at Disneyland as well.
 Let our Disneyland theme park guide help you plan your visit!

 Disneyland has one day, one park tickets or park hoppers.
 There are 5 tiers of pricing depending on the date you choose to visit.
 The tiers range from value/weekday to holiday/weekend.
 Choosing the right ticket for your visit is fairly straight forward.
 Guests simply need to choose the number of days for the ticket and select single park or the hopper option.
 Park hopping allows guests admission to both Disneyland Park and Disney California Adventure.
-Pricing for the park hopper ticket starts at $147 (adults), and $141 (children 3-9).
+Pricing for the park hopper.

 Unlike Walt Disney World in Florida, the Disneyland Resort features two parks in very close proximity of each other.
 It is as simple as walking across the esplanade to get from one park to the other, which can make the park hopper an attractive option.